-If you refinanced with the seller (or in the case of a third party loan, with the same lender), and did not take out any additional cash, and secured the refinance loan with the same property, the debt is still purchase money and the protection is in effect.
-You may have a problem if, in addition to paying off the original loan, you used out some cash for some other purpose.
+If you refinanced with the same lender, and did not take out any additional cash, and secured the refinance loan with the same property, the debt is still purchase money and the protection is in effect.
+You may have a problem if, in addition to paying off the original loan, you took out some cash for some other purpose.